Easy Recipe for Sweet Corn Tamales - Tamales de Elote.

 I have had a lot of requests for a post on tamales de elote, also known as sweet corn tamales.
 As it is already mid August and corn will be out of season soon, I knew I was running out of time.
 When I saw that my local Walmart had white corn yesterday, I realized there was no better time to do this post than now.
 So, due to popular demand, here is the post I know you have all been waiting for - my recipe for making delicious tamales de elote!
 This recipe was taught to me by a very sweet and godly woman named Senora Doris.
-Thank you, Doris, for letting me steal all of your secrets over the years, you have been a great blessing to me!
+Thank you, Doris!
+You have been a blessing to me!

 I must admit that this is truly one of my favorite Salvadoran eats, maybe because I love corn, or maybe because I love sweets even more.
 Although the name sounds daunting, once you make it, you'll see that tamales de elote are really pretty simple to make.
 In fact, I always feel that the most time consuming part of this recipe is really just picking out the corn.